top of page

 Individual, Couple and Family Counselling

 Our therapy approach is compassionate, client-centered, evidence-based, and tailored to the unique needs of each individual, couple or family.
 We provide a supportive and non-judgmental space where you can explore challenges, gain insight, and develop practical strategies for lasting change.
 Whether you're navigating relationship difficulties or working through personal struggles, our goal is to help you create a more fulfilling and meaningful life.
-Our work is influenced by evidence-based therapies, including Cognitive-Behavioural Therapy, Schema Therapy, Acceptance and Commitment Therapy, Solution Focused Therapy, Eye Movement Desensitisation & Reprocessing, Family Systems Therapy and the Gottman Method for Couples Therapy.
+Our work is influenced by evidence-based therapies, including Cognitive-Behavioural Therapy, Schema Therapy, Acceptance and Commitment Therapy, Solution Focused Therapy, Eye Movement Desensitisation & Reprocessing, Brainspotting, Family Systems Therapy and the Gottman Method for Couples Therapy.

 Areas of Support